-In most cases, extracting profits from a company by distributing dividends to shareholders is a straightforward process.
+In most cases, extracting profits from a company by distributing dividends to shareholders is straightforward.

-But what happens if you mistakenly declare dividends which are greater than the value of the company’s available profits?
+But what happens if you mistakenly declare dividends that exceed the company’s available profits?

 This guide explains how this can happen and how to rectify an error.